bitvavo/python-bitvavo-api/README.md

     </tr>
 </table>

 Crypto starts with Bitvavo.
-You use Bitvavo API for Python to buy, sell and store over 200 digital assets on Bitvavo from inside your own app.
+You use Bitvavo SDK for Python to buy, sell, and store over 200 digital assets on Bitvavo from inside your own app.

-To trade and execute your advanced trading strategies, Bitvavo API for Python is a wrapper that enables you to easily call every endpoint in [Bitvavo API](https://docs.bitvavo.com/)
+To trade and execute your advanced trading strategies, Bitvavo SDK for Python is a wrapper that enables you to easily call every endpoint in [Bitvavo API](https://docs.bitvavo.com/)

 ## Prerequisites

-To start programming with Bitvavo API for Python you need:
+To start programming with Bitvavo SDK for Python you need:

 - [Python3](https://www.python.org/downloads/) installed on your development environment